OpenVoiceOS/community-docs/docs/qs_next_steps.md

 Prebuilt images come with a default set of skills installed, including, but not limited to the date/time, and weather.
 Give them a shot.

-Speak these commands and enjoy the spoils
+Speak these commands and enjoy the spoils:

 `Hey Mycroft, what time is it?`